Optimize cost with reserved capacity in Azure Cosmos DB

 Resource Group Resource group to which the reserved capacity discount is applied.
 Term One year or three years.
 Throughput Type Throughput is provisioned as request units.
 You can buy a reservation for the provisioned throughput for both setups - single region writes as well as multiple region writes.
-The throughput type has two values to choose from: 100 RU/s per hour and 100 Multi-master RU/s per hour.
+The throughput type has two values to choose from: 100 RU/s per hour and 100 multi-region writes RU/s per hour.
 Reserved Capacity Units The amount of throughput that you want to reserve.
 You can calculate this value by determining the throughput needed for all your Cosmos DB resources (for example, databases or containers) per region.
 You then multiply it by the number of regions that you'll associate with your Cosmos database.
 For example: If you have five regions with 1 million RU/sec in every region, select 5 million RU/sec for the reservation capacity purchase.

 In the Purchase reservations pane, review the discount and the price of the reservation.
 This reservation price applies to Azure Cosmos DB resources with throughput provisioned across all regions.

 Select Review + buy and then buy now.
 You see the following page when the purchase is successful:

 After you buy a reservation, it's applied immediately to any existing Azure Cosmos DB resources that match the terms of the reservation.
 If you don’t have any existing Azure Cosmos DB resources, the reservation will apply when you deploy a new Cosmos DB instance that matches the terms of the reservation.
 In both cases, the period of the reservation starts immediately after a successful purchase.